OutSorcerer/evgeniymamchenko.com/_posts/2017-09-05-Why-eidos-ml.md

   There will be reproducible benchmarks with other popular libraries.
 There will be also performance tests.

-- Eidos is free / open source (MIT license).
+- eidos.ml is free / open source (MIT license).

   By the way, there is another C#-based ML solution called Azure ML that may be great for enterprise use but it is not free / open source that is not good for studying ML and competing on Kaggle.